biggerpicturestudio/alfred-v1-docs/content/getting-started/1_installation.md

 In the Alfred repository (see the link to it in the section below) there is the *docker-compose.yml* file and entire Nginx/PHP/MySQL configuration.
 You can just run `docker-compose up` and follow the installation steps below.

 # Installation
-Plain Alfred repo you can find here: https://bitbucket.org/snowflakers/alfred-v1/src/master/.
+**Plain Alfred code repository** you can find here: https://bitbucket.org/snowflakers/alfred-v1/src/master/.
 Please follow the installation steps below.

 ### Installation & running project without Docker

-1. Download the code and paste it into root of your project.
+1. **Download all the code from repository** (inc. `.gitignore` file, Docker configuration and so on) and paste it into root of your project.
 2. Create a database (you can use PHPMyAdmin if you prefer) and import the `database.sql` file.
 3. In the `cms-backend/` folder create the `.env` file and paste the contents of `.env.example`.
 Enter the credentials, at least for the database connection.
 4. Install the PHP dependencies, running `composer install` and then `php artisan key:generate` in the terminal, from the `cms-backend/` location.